 Best Low Interest Option: HSBC Gold Mastercard® credit card

-The HSBC Gold Mastercard® provides the lowest rates of any HSBC card.
+The HSBC Gold Mastercard® credit card provides the lowest rates of any HSBC card.
 An ongoing purchase Variable APR of 12.74%, 16.74% or 20.74% will apply after the Introductory Period, depending on your creditworthiness.
 Plus, you also get 0% intro APR for 18 months from account opening on purchases and balance transfers.
 Even when held to higher standards, and comparing it to the biggest card issuers, 18 months is a better deal than most cards provide.

 The biggest downside to the HSBC Gold Mastercard® credit card is that it's not as useful once you’re done paying off your debt.
 The card doesn’t have any reward or cash back program that would make it worthwhile.
 We recommend trying to get your account changed to the HSBC Cash Rewards Mastercard® credit card once your credit card debt is no longer an issue.
 That way you can keep your account open, and also do more with it.